fullsixspain/FullSIXWordPressBundle/README.md

         $kernel->terminate($request, $response);
     }

-Once modified, replicate the changes to your app.php file.
+Once modified, replicate the changes to your app.php file and delete WordPress's index.php file.
+If you activate WordPress's url rewriting capabilities, you may need to comment modifications that WordPress automatically made to your .htaccess file.

 ## Example of Symfony2 controller